ikus060/rdiffweb/README.md

 # Changelog

+# 2.0.0 (2020-12-04)

+* Re-implement logic to update repositories views to remove duplicates and avoid nesting repo. #107
+* Handle elapsed time of days in the graph.
+Thanks [Nathaniel van Diepen](https://github.com/Eeems) contributions.
+* Rebrand all link to ikus-soft.com
+* Update documentation to install rdiffweb
+* Remove obsolete minify dependency
+* Drop support for python2
+* Provide null translation if translation catalogues are not found
+* Pass a LANG environment variable to rdiff-backup restore process to fix encoding issue #112
+* Remove obsolete python shebang
+* Remove execution bit (+x) on python modules
+* Provide `--help` and `--version` on `rdiffweb` executable
+* Improve cherrypy version detection
+* Do not update translation files (*.mo) during build

 ## 1.5.0 (2020-06-24)

 This minor release introduce official support of rdiffweb on Debian Bullseye.
 It also includes some usability improvements.